2025 Solar Incentives Guide for Pingree Grove, IL - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
+The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although that amount may range from 26-30%, depending on when your solar system was installed.
 There is no cap on the amount you can claim.

 To know exactly how much money the ITC could save you, speak with your local Pingree Grove solar panel installer.